Calculated columns

 Example

-The following formula calculates the number of units between two dates as defined in the interval which is
+The following formula calculates the number of units between expiry and production dates in the interval of days:

 DELTA